blzby1/ez-dwm/README.md

 This is intended to be run right after a fresh installation, so make sure you have sudo set up.
 Follow [this article](https://wiki.archlinux.org/title/sudo) and configure sudo to your liking so that the script can run.

-Next, install dependencies.
-On Arch Linux:
+Next, install "dependencies".
+The script may work without some, but be sure to install all packages.
+(Unless you know what you are doing) On Arch Linux:

     sudo pacman -S git xorg-server xorg-xrandr xorg-xinit wget base base-devel